Elite Ice Hockey League: Television broadcast deals

 Then, on 20 July 2018, the EIHL agreed a two-year deal with FreeSports to broadcast one live EIHL game every two weeks, alongside a pre-season preview show, highlights package, and live coverage of the end of season play-off final.
-The coverage, which is available via Freeview, Sky, Virgin, FreeSat, TalkTalk, BT Vision and online via the TVPlayer, will be fronted by Aaron Murphy who previously commentated on the league for Premier Sports.
+The coverage, which was available via Freeview, Sky, Virgin, FreeSat, TalkTalk, BT Vision and online via the TVPlayer, was fronted by Aaron Murphy who previously commentated on the league for Premier Sports.

 In January 2020, the league announced that Premier Sports would show live coverage of the 2020 Challenge Cup final and 2020 Elite League play-off final.

 In September 2021, the league confirmed that Premier Sports had become headline sponsors and the EIHL's exclusive television partners for three seasons, beginning from the 2021–22 season.
-Coverage would again be fronted by Aaron Murphy, with analysis from Paul Adey, and consist of 27 live matches - including 23 league games, the Challenge Cup final and the end of season play-off final weekend.
+Coverage would again be fronted by Aaron Murphy, with analysis from Paul Adey, and consist of 27 live matches – including 23 league games, the Challenge Cup final and the end of season play-off final weekend.
 During this time, the league was known as the Premier Sports Elite League.
 In November 2022, following news Viaplay had acquired Premier Sports, the Elite League's title sponsors changed to the Viaplay Elite League to reflect the rebrand.

+The EIHL were without a major television rights holder during the 2023/24 season after ending their relationship with Viaplay.
+However, after Premier Sports re-acquired the contract from Viaplay in April 2024, they broadcast the end of season play-off final weekend from Nottingham.
+Aaron Murphy, Paul Adey and Chris Ellis were again the broadcast crew.